pavelanni/python-vacation/docs/Python_vacation_day1.md

 "Much, much better," said I. "Also, as we are talking about readability, let's rename the variable `answer` to `product`.
 It will make more sense, do you agree?"

 "Okay, done.
 What's next?
-Somehow I should print products, flavors and toppings and then ask for input, right?"
+Somehow I should print products, flavors, and toppings and then ask for input, right?"

 "Absolutely right!
 How do you print a list line by line?
 What in Python can do things several times in a row?"